A Step-by-Step Guide to German Immersion

 What do Germans use every day?

-Who doesn’t appreciate a good stack of old newspapers at home?
+Who doesn´t appreciate a good stack of old newspapers in his home, to give it that refined touch.

 What’s SPIEGEL?
 I’m glad you asked.
 It’s one of the most popular German magazines.
 But you might also enjoy Stern and Focus.